hotosm/learnosm/_posts/en/josm/1900-04-15-aerial-imagery.md

 this problem, and so the imagery that you see on Bing is pretty close to being accurate.
 In most places it won't be noticeably wrong at all - and it's certainly fine for making maps.
 The most common areas for imagery to be inaccurately located are in hilly, mountainous areas.
-In the [next chapter](/en/editing/correcting-imagery-offset) we will see how to correct for this problem.
+In the [Correcting Imagery Offset chapter](/en/josm/correcting-imagery-offset) we will see how to correct for this problem.

 [Image resolution]: /images/en/editing/aerial-imagery/orange-resolution.png